MancomunitatEscombrariesUrgellet/Urgellet-api/README.md

-API Urgellet Recicla a apiUrgellet
+API Urgellet Recicla a apiUrgellet provant fetch

 A server that serves a webpage, its resources, and some data